-The definition of nobility is ‘a social class found in some societies which have a formal aristocracy’, and it is normally ranked immediately below royalty.
+The definition of nobility is ‘a social class found in some societies which have a formal aristocracy’, and it’s normally ranked immediately below royalty.
+It’s different from royalty, but it can be confusing as royalty – especially the extended royal family – are often also members of the aristocracy, and have noble titles.

 Membership to the nobility is normally hereditary, whereby it has been granted upon the family by a monarch or government.
 The ascent of commoners into nobility is not a common thing but has historically happened due to an acquisition of sufficient power, wealth, military prowess, or royal favour.